oliveiralimadiogo/ProjetoVinheriaLuminosidade/README.md

 Faça o upload para o Arduino.

 ## 🧪 Teste:
 Varie a luz incidente sobre o LDR e observe a mudança de LEDs e o acionamento do buzzer.

-## ⏱ Lógica com millis() (sem delay)
-O buzzer é ativado por 3 segundos, depois desativado por 3 segundos, em um ciclo contínuo enquanto o ambiente estiver em nível de alerta.
-Isso é feito usando a função millis(), que permite controle de tempo sem travar o loop principal, diferente do delay().
+Varie a temperatura e a umidade do ambiente.

 ## Desenvolvedores do projeto :busts_in_silhouette: